Lincoln, Ontario: People

 The town is home to numerous Dutch and United Empire Loyalist families, as evidenced by the large number of Dutch Reformed and Anglican churches in the area.
 Other ethnic groups include Italians - one family which founded the Commisso's Food Markets supermarket chain - Germans, East Asians, and Indians.

 Katherine "Kay" McKeever, also known as the "Owl Lady of Canada," spent over forty years saving, rehabilitating, and breeding owls in Lincoln.
 In 1965, McKeever rescued her first owl, leading to her lifelong passion of rescuing and understanding owls.
 In the 1970s, Mckeever and her husband Larry founded The Owl Rehabilitation and Research Foundation, an Ontario non-profit corporation dedicated to helping injured owls.
 In 1994, the Foundation was re-incorporated as a Canadian non-profit corporation and renamed The Owl Foundation.
 The Foundation's facility, located in Vineland, has 26 acres of property and can host up to fifty owls.
 The facility usually handles between 100 and 150 injured owls each year.
 McKeever is recognized as one of the world's foremost experts in owl behavior.
 She has written and published a number of books, has two honorary doctorates, is a member of the Order of Canada, and has received numerous wildlife and volunteer awards.

 William Fairbrother, the inventor of the hockey net, lived in Lincoln.
 Bill Berg, formerly a hockey player for the Toronto Maple Leafs, and now an NHL broadcaster, was born, and continues to make his home in Beamsville.
 Paul Laus, a former Florida Panthers bruiser defenceman, and Ryan Christie, who played seven games with the Dallas Stars and Calgary Flames are also Beamsville natives.
 Another Beamsville native of note, Tonya Verbeek, earned an Olympic silver medal in women's wrestling at the 2004 Summer Olympics in Athens, Greece.
 At the 2008 Summer Olympics in Beijing, China, Tonya Verbeek excelled once again by winning the bronze medal in women's freestyle wrestling, 55 kg class.
 John Chayka who was a former NHLGeneral Manager for the Arizona Coyotes was raised in Jordan Station.

 The band Rush practised in Beamsville in their earlier days.
 Drummer Neil Peart was raised in nearby Port Dalhousie.

 Industry

-The region is in the heart of Ontario's wine country and contributes greatly to the wine industry in the Niagara Peninsula.
-Many wineries from the area have taken home top awards, including Grape King at the Niagara Grape & Wine Festival, as well as international awards.
-Wineries in Lincoln include Malivoire, London Born Wines, Mike Weir Winery, Thomas and Vaughan, Thirty Bench, Angel's Gate, Peninsula Ridge, Cave Spring Cellars, Daniel Lenko Winery, Hidden Bench, Magnotta, Mountain Road Winery, Legends Estates, Crown Bench, Megalomaniac, Featherstone, Tawse, Vineland Estates, Honsberger Estate and Corner Stone.
+Wine production contributes to the local economy.